Image classification is the archetypal

 model contains two convolutional layers, plus seven regular recurrent

-layers or Gate Recurrent Units (GRUs), different from the RNN
+layers or Gate Recurrent Units (GRUs), unlike the machine translation RNN

 Generative Adversarial Networks

 network (GAN) trains two networks: one generator network and

 one discriminator network.
 The generator is trained to generate